 (Of course, as with all things in art, this rule can be taken with a grain of salt because if you want to create a feeling of confusion in your viewer, making the painting feel unbalanced is a great way to do that).
 Ultimately, the point is to do that purposefully, not accidentally!

 - Lay out papers on my canvas.
 Sometimes I have to tear or cut, depending on what type of artwork I am doing.
-If I don’t like the way certain papers look or if I need to add or change papers, now is the time!
+If I don’t like the way certain ones look or if I need to add or change papers, now is the time!

 Can I Paint or Ink Over (or Under) the Papers?